Gyongyi Szabo, MD, PhD

 Department of Medicine University of Massachusetts Medical School

 Dr. Gyongyi Szabo is the Worcester Foundation for Biomedical Research Endowed Chair, Associate Vice Provost for Inter Professional Education and Vice Chair in the Department of Medicine at the University of Massachusetts Medical School, Worcester, MA.
 She is a physician scientist with active translational and clinical research studies in liver diseases.
 Dr. Szabo is an international authority in liver inflammation and immunity.
 Her research focuses on cellular and molecular mechanisms of inflammation in alcoholic and non-alcoholic liver diseases whit the goal to identify and test novel therapeutic approaches for steatohepatitis that could be brought to the clinic.
 She is member of the Hungarian Academy of Sciences and serves on advisory boards of several academic institutions and pharmaceutic companies.
-She is Immediate Past President of the American Association of the Study of Liver Diseases, the largest professional society in liver diseases and the inaugural Editor-in Chief of Hepatology Communications.
+She is Past President of the American Association of the Study of Liver Diseases, the largest professional society in liver diseases and the inaugural Editor-in Chief of Hepatology Communications.

 Hari S. Conjeevaram, MD Professor